v-rob/minetest/doc/world_format.md

 # Map File Format

-Luanti maps consist of `MapBlock`s, chunks of 16x16x16 nodes.
+Luanti maps consist of `MapBlock`s, each holds 16x16x16 nodes.

 In addition to the bulk node data, `MapBlock`s stored on disk also contain other things.